ros2/ros2_documentation/source/Tutorials/Advanced/Security/Introducing-ros2-security.rst

 Selecting an alternate middleware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you choose not to use the default middleware implementation, be sure to `change your DDS implementation </Installation/DDS-Implementations/>` before proceeding.
+If you choose not to use the default middleware implementation, be sure to :doc:`change your DDS implementation <../../../Installation/DDS-Implementations/>` before proceeding.

 ROS2 allows you to change the DDS implementation at runtime.
-See `how to work with mulitple RMW implementations </How-To-Guides/Working-with-multiple-RMW-implementations>` to explore different middleware implementations.
+See `how to work with mulitple RMW implementations <../../../How-To-Guides/Working-with-multiple-RMW-implementations>` to explore different middleware implementations.

 Note that secure communication between vendors is not supported.